Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 </p>

 To generate this outline, start by creating a line layer via *Layer > Create Layer > New Shapefile Layer...*.
 This will serve as our "scratch" layer for generating our guiding lines - think of it like a sketch before you draw the main polygons.
+**Note:** QGIS has a "scratch layer" feature, but these are cleared at the end of a session.
+We use line-type shapefile layers so that they persist throughout sessions and can be used in other projects.

 On the New Shapefile Layer popup window, select the *Line* radio button, ensure that your *CRS* is set to *3857* (unless you're specifically using a different CRS) then hit OK.
 Set your file path and line layer name as you see fit - e.g. something like "scratch" or "guide" - and confirm.